aayushdhote/bmi-tracker-streamlit/README.md

 Obese

-🚀 How to Run
+🚀 How to Run:-
 Make sure you have Python installed (3.7 or above recommended).

-Install required dependencies:
+Install required dependencies:-

 pip install streamlit
 Save the code in a file, for example bmi_calculator.py.